 All home owners and landlords can have External Wall Insulation installed.
-If you part own the property with a Housing Association, providing you own 50% or more, you may also be able to claim cashback.
+If you part own the property with a Housing Association, providing you own 50% or more, you are also eligible to apply.

 If you are a Council or Housing Association tenant, you should contact them directly or speak to the Energy Saving Trust (0800 512 012) who may be able to help you.